mechaism/mechaism/README.md

 ### Scriptures
 - Satoshi's Whitepaper

 ### How Many Religions?
 - There can be Multiple Religions
 - Contract can belong to only single Religion
 - Should have a standard API for joining and leaving religions

 ### Replication, Sex and DNA
+- Can Contracts have sex? (yes, please)
+- Should Contracts have gender?
+- If yes, how many genders? (finite or infinite number?)
-- Every Contract have a DNA
+- Every Contract has a DNA
 - If replicated part of it's DNA passed to the child
 - If 2 Contracts combine, their combined DNA passed to the child